goharbor/harbor/tests/testcases/Group9-Content-trust/9-05-DB-user-delete-signed-images.md

 # Environment:

-* This test requires one Harbor instance is running and avialable.
+* This test requires one Harbor instance is running and available.
 * A Linux host with Docker CLI(Docker client) installed.

 # Test Steps: